Techtonica/curriculum/projects/eventonica/eventonica-part5-express-backend.md

 So let's get to it!

 ### Instructions

+*Pro Tip* - the [morgan middleware](https://www.npmjs.com/package/morgan) is nice to log all requests to your server

 #### Step 0
 Before doing anything else, make a new folder, `Eventonica-Part-5` and seed it with a copy of your Part 4.
 This will be very helpful to have a reference point as you transform your app.
 It will get messier before it gets cleaner.